Back to top

 Ask your suppliers for extended terms

-While you are developing demand from overseas and establishing a trading pattern.
+Extended terms can help while you are developing demand from overseas and establishing a trading pattern.

 Familiarise yourself with international settlement terms